Traditional French Tartiflette

 Printable Recipe Card

-Indulge in the flavors of the French Alps with this heavenly Tartiflette recipe.
+Indulge in the flavours of the French Alps with this heavenly Tartiflette recipe.
 Its creamy, cheesy, and bacon-infused layers will transport your taste buds to a world of culinary delight.

 Flat lay of Tartiflette in baking tray on kitchen bench